lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Then, to convert that list into a single dataframe, we use dplyr's bind rows function, stacks the list dataframes into one.
+Then, to convert that list into a single dataframe, we use dplyr's bind rows function to stack the list dataframes into one.

 ---